 If you have already received your NIW denial, then the USCIS has enclosed the reason for that denial in your letter.
 However, if you are in the process of petitioning for your EB-2 and want to avoid getting your NIW denied, keep these common denial reasons in mind as you file.

-Yes, it may seem counter-intuitive, but the USCIS does not want to see hundreds of pages supporting your qualifications.
-Many people choose to send excessive documentation instead of a few select examples that demonstrate your qualifications.
+USCIS does not need to see hundreds of pages supporting your qualifications.
+Many people send excessive documentation instead of a few select examples that demonstrate their qualifications.

-Instead, you should make sure that the few documents you do send are well-crafted and designed to convince the examiner that you and your enterprise have the potential to succeed.
+Instead, you should ensure each document you do send is well-crafted and designed to convince the examiner that you and your enterprise have the potential to succeed.

 Advocacy, or the way that the law can be argued in support of your case, is one of the most important factors in an NIW case.
 If a petition is mediocre, yet has good advocacy, it has a greater chance of approval than a solid petition with poor advocacy.

 Your advocacy should be presented in the cover letter.
-You need to find the balance between having a laboriously long argument and not presenting your arguments enough.
+There must be balance between having a laboriously long argument and not presenting your arguments enough.
 This will ensure that the examiner assigned to your petition is educated about your case without bogging the argument down with unnecessary details.

 This means that simply stating solid evidence will not be enough to prevent an NIW denial.
 You will need to use that evidence to argue your case in accordance with the laws and regulations surrounding your case.
 To do this well, it is advisable to hire an immigration attorney rather than attempt to become an overnight expert in immigration law.